 - Adult Education.
 Our Adult Education Committee focuses on adult learning with an emphasis on Judaism, spirituality, and other subjects of interest to our community.
 This committee works closely with our Director of Education to energize coordinated learning between our wonderful religious school and the membership at large.
-If you’re interested, please contact our Temple Administrator who can add you to the list of interested participants.
+If you’re interested, please contact our Director of Operations who can add you to the list of interested participants.

 - Chesed (Bert Gunter, firstname.lastname@example.org).
 Chesed is a Hebrew word that loosely translates as “lovingkindness,” “compassion.”
 Fitting this definition, the purpose of the Chesed committee is to provide help and support to CBT congregants in times of need.
 Examples include providing rides to medical appointments, visiting ill or elderly members, providing meals on a short term basis, etc. We invite all to join us and become part of our contact list to help spread the load and assure that someone is available when CBT members need help.

 - Finance (John Rubenfeld, email@example.com).
 The Finance Committee prepares CBT’s annual operating budget and periodically reviews CBT’s balance sheet and income statement to ascertain its financial well-being and provide recommendations to the Board of Directors.

 - Fundraising (Lori Siegel, firstname.lastname@example.org).
 Our Fundraising Committee focuses its creative energy on raising additional funding to support CBT’s community and activities.
 Past successful fundraising events include:

 - The annual Taste of Walnut Creek Restaurant Walk, when we stroll through the streets of Walnut Creek sampling tastings from a variety of restaurants along the way.

 - Our Legacy Giving program for those who would like to include B’nai Tikvah in their estate plans